ArpanJain95/CW_Project1_Masai/README.md

 ## Overview

-Tracking Time Clone is a collaborative, cloud-based time tracking service created as a project during Construct Week at Masai School.
+Tracking Time is a project created during Construct Week at Masai School.
 The project aims to replicate the design and functionality of the [Tracking Time](https://trackingtime.co/) website.

 ## Live Demo